 On June 21, 2022, the Board of Directors adopted a five-year schedule of adjustments to its sanitary sewer service fees for commercial, industrial and businesses, effective July 1, 2022.
-As of July 1, 2023, the annual sanitary sewer rate is \$100.41, per unit, per parcel.
+As of July 1, 2023, the annual sanitary sewer rate was \$100.41, per unit, per parcel.

-The District has an exclusive franchise agreement with CR&R Inc. to provide solid waste and recycling services to the District's commercial and industrial businesses as-well-as bin services for multifamily residences and mobile home parks.
+The District has an exclusive franchise agreement with CR&R Inc. to provide solid waste and recycling services to the District's commercial and industrial businesses, as well as bin services for multifamily residences and mobile home parks.
 Maximum rates are set per the franchise agreement and are adjusted annually per any increase in the Orange County landfill costs and the consumer price index.
-Effective July 1, 2023, these service rates will increase by 5.23% for the service component and a 7.45% increase on the landfill portion of the rate only.
+Effective July 1, 2023, these service rates increased by 5.23% for the service component and 7.45% for the landfill portion of the rate only.